“Tipiṭaka English” Convention Adopted by Early European Scholars – Part 1

 The Original Convention for “Tipiṭaka English”

-• A full page in the Appendix contains the Sinhala language’s complete alphabet (and the corresponding English script adopted.)
+• A full page in the Appendix contains the complete alphabet of the Sinhala language (and the corresponding English script adopted).
 Download here: Complete Orthography – Sinhala to English

 • That page (on p.
 234 of the book) has the Sinhala alphabet and the Latin letters adopted to represent those sounds (adopted on August 28, 1866.)
 That was the first version of the “Tipiṭaka English” convention.
 As we will see below, one more change was adopted based on a recommendation by D’Alwis.